-Once you’ve gone through child birth in South Africa, there’s no massive rush to register it with the relevant authorities.
+Once you have gone through childbirth in South Africa, there is no rush to register it with the relevant authorities.

-In most cases, it’s easy to complete the formalities.
-Some hospitals in South Africa will provide you with the relevant paperwork while you’re still admitted, meaning you could send the paperwork off and get your child’s birth certificate in a matter of days.
+In most cases, it is easy to complete the formalities.
+Some hospitals in South Africa will provide you with the relevant paperwork while you are still admitted, meaning you could send the paperwork off and get your child’s birth certificate in a matter of days.

 Usually, yes.
 If you or your partner is a South African citizen or a permanent resident, your child will automatically have South African citizenship.
 Otherwise, your child can still gain citizenship as long as they have not been given citizen status in another country and their birth has been registered with the South African authorities.
 Do not forget to ensure your baby joins the birth register in South Africa.
 The hospital staff with assist you in arranging this.

 Maternity leave in South Africa is regulated under the Basic Conditions of Employment Act.
-If you’re having a baby, you’ll be entitled to at least four months of maternity leave, which you can start four weeks before the expected birth date (or earlier if a medical practitioner certifies it).
+If you’re having a baby in South Africa, you’ll be entitled to at least four months of maternity leave, which you can start four weeks before the expected birth date (or earlier if a medical practitioner certifies it).
 You also won’t be allowed to work within six weeks of having the baby unless a practitioner signs it off.

 Workplace regulations in many industries are agreed through collective bargaining, meaning some industries offer paid or partly paid maternity leave for a fixed number of months.
-Aside from this, there’s no legal requirement that employers must pay you while you’re on maternity leave.
+Aside from this, there is no legal requirement that employers must pay you while you are on maternity leave.

 Good to know: if you are a full-time worker (working more than 24 hours a week) and contribute to the Department of Labor’s Unemployment Insurance Fund (UIF), you can be eligible to 38% to 58% of your salary, depending on how much you earn.